Booting an Operating System

 Intel-based (IA–32) startup

-To make the example of the boot process concrete, let us take a look at the most popular computer architecture today: 32-bit Intel-compatible PCs (we’ll get to 64-bit systems in a bit).
+To make the example of the boot process concrete, let us take a look at 32-bit Intel-compatible PCs (we’ll get to 64-bit systems in a bit).
 This architecture is known as IA–32 (Intel Architecture, 32-bit) and defines the instruction set of most Intel microprocessors since the Intel 80386 that was introduced in 1986.
 It is still supported on Intel’s latest processors.

-An IA–32-based PC is expected to have a BIOS in non-volatile memory (ROM in the past, and NOR flash memory these days).
-The BIOS is a descendent of the BIOS or early CP/M systems in that it contains low-level functions for accessing some core devices, such as performing disk I/O, reading from the keyboard, and accessing the video display.
+An IA–32-based PC is expected to have a BIOS (Basic Input/Output System, which comprises the bootloader firmware) in non-volatile memory (ROM in the past and NOR flash memory these days).
+The BIOS is a descendent of the BIOS found on early CP/M systems in that it contains low-level functions for accessing some basic system devices, such as performing disk I/O, reading from the keyboard, and accessing the video display.
 It also contains code to load a stage 1 boot loader.

 When the CPU is reset at startup, the computer starts execution at